-Beginning Spring 2018, students should be using Student Planning to view their schedule, make registration changes, and to view their progress toward graduation.
-WebAdvisor will not be available for registration, so it’s especially important that you familiarize yourself with this system.
+All students should be using Student Planning to view their schedule, make registration changes, and to view their progress toward graduation.
+WebAdvisor is no longer available for registration, so it’s especially important that you familiarize yourself with this system.

 Please make sure to read through all of the tabs below!

 For help learning to use the new system, please download the Guide to Student Planning PDF.

 This is a comprehensive guide to using all aspects of Student Planning, including registration, viewing your degree audit, and planning for future semesters.

 Click the above link to watch a brief tutorial on how to login, search for classes, and register for the upcoming semester.
 You can also visit: https://youtu.be/S-T5qAcpakk

 How to Login

 To Login, please click here, or visit: https://colleague-ss.washcoll.edu/Student/Account/Login

 Your user ID and password are the same as your WC email and WebAdvisor.

 You can also access Student Planning through WebAdvisor.
 Click on the “Take me to Student Planning” link from the Student’s Menu.